 I began investing my own small account for social and environmental impact in 1993.
 In my late 20’s, I decided I wanted to help people use wealth to meet their personal goals and also to help others, so I founded Abacus in 1996.
 While Abacus clients have varying values and goals, my family’s personal investments and philanthropy are particularly focused on climate change, gender and racial justice, animal welfare, and poverty alleviation.

 I look for where the suffering is greatest and where my money can go the furthest.
 Like me, most of our clients are motivated to care not just for themselves but also for the world.
 Our expertise at Abacus is helping them do just that and this mission fills me with joy, as does being honest about what we don’t yet know.

 I’m engaging high net wealth individuals and families in a brave conversation about wealth, impact and well-being, an advisory journey I call the Enough Project.
 Participants are guided to find an answer to ‘How much is enough?’
 From there, they learn how to apply their surplus resources to make an outsized contribution to tackling the world’s most pressing problems, which paradoxically creates greater personal well-being at the same time.

 Outside of work, my passions include

-Yoga, snowboarding, traveling with my family, and goofing off with my nephews and niece.
+Yoga, snowboarding, family travel, and goofing off with my nieces and nephews.